commontoolsinc/labs/rfcs/2024-05-19-on-demand-isolated-modules.md

 console.log(javascriptComponent.hello());
 ```

-In the example above, the action of importing each module invokes Wasm Component compilation / transpilation and Wasm instantiation behind the scenes, producing "on-demand" isolated components with high-level, comprehensively-typed JavaScript interfaces.
-The interface exported by the on-demand module can be invoked, re-exported and/or incorporated idiomatically into other JavaScript modules.
+In the example above, the action of importing each JavaScript module invokes Wasm Component compilation / transpilation and Wasm instantiation behind the scenes, producing "on-demand" isolated Modules with high-level, comprehensively-typed JavaScript interfaces.
+The interface exported by the on-demand module can be invoked, re-exported and/or incorporated idiomatically into other standard JavaScript modules.

 Although the example uses [dynamic import][dynamic-import], the import specifiers should work equally well when used with static imports.